NodeMixaholic/Engineish2/README.md

 # FAQ
 ## Help!
 My scripts don't work!
 *Be sure you are treating all scripts as old ROBLOX code with the new functions, except for RemoteEvent functions.* This means, for example, you dont FireServer for money, you just set the intvalue directly.
 If it still doesnt work, I havent implemented the function yet.

+## Why arent my Decals available when ROBLOX/my internet is down!?!

+Due to certain ROBLOX EULA restrictions, we cannot download assets from their site.